bennorskov/chooseTree/README.md

 # chooseTree
-A technical demonstration of server -> Unity -> html demonstration
+A technical demonstration of server -> Unity -> html communication